Telerik UI for WPF comes with two types of assemblies - Xaml and NoXaml. This article will describe the difference and help you to choose a version.

 The Xaml dlls contain the same code as the NoXaml ones, but they hold also all the styles and templates of the UI controls, for all themes.
 This means that they are bigger in size compared to the NoXaml ones.

-Using Xaml dlls allows you to set up your project a bit easier and change the controls UI theme very easily by setting a single property.
+Using Xaml dlls allows you to set up your project a bit easier and set the controls UI theme very easily by setting a single property.
 Read more about this in the Setting a Theme article.

 The NoXaml dlls have the same code as the Xaml ones, but they don't contain any styles and templates.
 This makes them smaller in size compared to Xaml, but they require a bit more effort to set up.
 You will need to reference an additional theme dll and merge the ResourceDictionaries with the styles for each control dll.
 Read more about this in the Setting a Theme article.